Rectangle-1-4

 Introduction

 Welcome to the Riddings Lane Solar and Energy Storage System (‘ESS’) project website.
-Innova is working on a proposal for a 49.9MW solar farm with a 20MW energy storage system on land south of Riddings Lane, Gleaston.
+Innova has submitted a proposal for a 49.9MW solar farm with a 20MW energy storage system on land south of Riddings Lane, Gleaston.

-The proposal would support the UKs transition to Net Zero through increased use of renewable energy and supporting the availability of energy to the National Grid.
-If constructed, the site could meet the power demands of roughly 12,740 homes and offset 10,700 tonnes of CO2 every year.
+The proposal would support the UK’s transition to Net Zero through increased use of renewable energy and supporting the availability of energy to the National Grid.
+If constructed, the site could meet the power demands of approximately 12,740 homes and offset 10,700 tonnes of CO2 every year.

 Why do we want to develop here?

-The site, off Riddings Lane, south of Gleaston is located close to a suitable connection point to the National Grid.
-It offers a sufficient amount of land, with an available landowner, to enable a development.
-The development site has been selected as it is not subject to any national or local designations and suitable measures can be applied to provide sufficient screening and ecological enhancement areas.
+The site, off Riddings Lane, south of Gleaston offers a sufficient amount of land, to enable the required scale of project for the connection voltage.
+The development site has been selected as it is not subject to any national or local designations, has suitable access off the Coast Road, comprises lower grade agricultural land and offers opportunities to provide screening and ecological enhancement areas.

 overlay